-The issue of user accounts, logins and passwords is so critically important that I want to take a moment to share our approach and tell you how you can probably dramatically increase your own security at zero cost.
-Before I cover that, let’s address a couple key issues.
+The issue of user accounts, logins, and passwords is so critically important that I want to take a moment to share our approach and tell you how you can probably dramatically increase your own security at zero cost.
+Before I cover that, let’s address a couple of key issues.

 No One Will Ever Guess